 - There will be a homework or mini project assigned most weeks.
-The problems will be posted each Friday to the course website and due the following Friday by 11:59 PM PT. - Late homework assignments will not be accepted.
-Instead, the lowest homework score will be dropped.
-Late mini projects will receive zero credit. - Assignments will be submitted via Gradescope.
+The problems will be posted each Friday to the course website and due the following Friday by 11:59 PM PT. - Assignments will be submitted via Gradescope.
 Correct registration is required in order to earn homework points.
-Create an account on https://gradescope.com, use course entry code 3P8WE6.
-Register with your PDX email, student ID, and use your given name and family name. - Follow the instructions for scanning and submitting homework here. - Extra credit will be given for homework typeset using LATEX.
-The value of this credit is such that if all assignments are typed, students may earn up to 10% extra credit on the overall homework score (max score 110%). - Assignments are to be completed on your own.
+Create an account on https://gradescope.com, use course entry code V5YEBZ.
+Register with your PDX email, student ID, and use your given name and family name. - Follow the instructions for scanning and submitting homework here. - Assignments are to be completed on your own.
 You are allowed to consult with other students (and instructors) during the conceptualization of a solution, but all written work, whether in scrap or final form, is to be generated by you, working alone.
 Also, you are not allowed to use, or in any way derive advantage from, the existence of solutions prepared in prior years.
 Violation of this policy is an honor code violation.
 If you have questions about this policy, please contact me.
-While collaboration can sometimes be helpful to learning, if overused, it can inhibit the development of your problem solving skills. - Students may not consult online answer forums such as StackExchange or use existing problem solutions found online. - For coding problems, students are encouraged to help one another debug, but each student must write their own code.
+While collaboration can sometimes be helpful to learning, if overused, it can inhibit the development of your problem solving skills. - For coding problems, students are encouraged to help one another debug, but each student must write their own code.
 Copied code will receive a zero grade. - Further instructions for specific problems and mini projects will be provided on the course website or in the corresponding documents.
 Be sure to read these carefully.